Justice and its Reward

 Socrates, in the early dialogues, suggests that there is a certain competency involved in living the good life, that this competency is a state of the soul, and that the person who has the traditional virtues is the one who has this competency.
 The person who acts in terms of these virtues chooses wisely and thus arranges things in his life so that he is "happy" (εὐδαίμων).

 Now, in the Republic, Socrates articulates this view about the virtues and happiness in terms of the parts of the soul.
 He explains that justice is the state of the soul that constitutes the competency, that justice in the soul is a matter of the three parts of the soul each doing its own job.
-In the just soul, the part with reason leads.
+If the soul is just, the part with reason leads.
 It is not confused about what is good and what is bad.
-In this way, the person whose soul is just is wise because the part with reason exercises "forethought in behalf of the entire soul" and hence arranges things so that he is "happy" (εὐδαίμων).
-He is also courageous and brave because the spirited part of his soul holds to the declarations of reason against the desires of appetitive part, and he is temperate because the appetitive part is controlled.
+In this way, a human being whose soul is just is wise because the part with reason exercises "forethought in behalf of the entire soul" and hence arranges things so that he is "happy" (εὐδαίμων).
+He is courageous because the spirited part of his soul holds to the declarations of reason against the desires of appetitive part, and he is temperate because the appetitive part is under control.

 "Then, wouldn't these two parts also do the finest job of guarding the whole soul and the body